 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- Routine liver function test may be done while you are being treated with this medicine, or as clinically necessary.
+- Routine liver function test may be done while you are being treated with this medicine.
+Your doctor will advise you about how often you need to have these tests.

-- If Ursodeoxycholic acid is being used for the treatment of gallstones, your doctor may need to monitor the progress of the dissolution of your gallstones.
+- If Ursodeoxycholic acid is being used for the treatment of gallstones, scanning of the gallbladder may be done during the treatment to monitor the progress of the dissolution of your gallstones.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.